Locomotives of Sri Lanka Railways: Numbering

 Steam locomotives were numbered from 1 upwards, reaching 161 in 1911.
 Whereafter replacement locomotives were given the same number as the locomotive that they replaced with an "R" prefix; until such time as the old locomotive, now running with an "O" prefix, was finally withdrawn.
 This system was abandoned in 1928, with new locomotives being numbered from 249 upwards, and reaching 336 by 1940, and 362 in 1951 when the last steam locomotive — a 4-8-0 from WG Bagnall — was delivered.

 Narrow gauge locomotives were numbered in the same list as broad-gauge locomotives.
-Diesel locomotives and multiple unit numbering started from 500 – an Armstrong Whitworth 122 hp 0-4-0 diesel-electric shunter delivered in 1934 – and reached 840 in 1991. and included one locomotive experimentally converted to electric traction.
+Diesel locomotives and multiple unit numbering started from 500 – an Armstrong Whitworth 122 hp 0-4-0 diesel-electric shunter delivered in 1934 – and reached 840 in 1991.
+It included one locomotive experimentally converted to electric traction.

 Steam locomotives

 Steam locomotives were used on regular services until the 1970s.